Driving convictions can prove extremely costly, adding up to a few hundred pounds to your car insurance premium.

 The potential of a drink-driving conviction to affect other parts of your life should not be underestimated.
 You could lose your job and find it difficult to find subsequent employment (many employers require their staff to hold a “full, clean driver’s license”).

-Once your punishment term is up, you’ll find it much more difficult to secure car insurance, and those who are willing to insure you are likely to charge you very high premiums for years after your conviction.
+Once your punishment term is up, you’ll find it much more difficult to secure insurance, and those who are willing to insure you are likely to charge you very high premiums for years after your conviction.
 Car insurance with convictions for drink driving is unlikely to come cheap.

 How do driving convictions affect car insurance premiums?